310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/minitalk/tetora_1.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Tetora %}
-            Don'tchu worry 'bout it!
+            Don'tchu worry about it!
 Did you bring your own lunchbox today?

             I'm having the kalbi meal!
 I'm gonna gobble this all up and work hard on the rest of my classes~♪
 			{% endbubble %}